USDA-ARS-GBRU/crossword/README.md

 # crossword
 A data-driven simulation language for the design of genetic-mapping experiments and breeding strategies

+In-silico simulation of breeding methodologies can save time and resources.
+Current tools are difficult to use and rarely address the actual genetic structure of the population under study.
+Here, we introduce “crossword”, which utilizes the widely available results of next-generation sequencing data to create more realistic simulations and to simplify user input.
+The software was written in R, which makes installation and implementation straightforward.
+A graphical user interface is also available.
+By introducing the concept of levels to reflect family relatedness, the software is suitable to a broad range of breeding programs and crops.
+We illustrate its utility by examining the effect of family size and number of selfing generations on phenotyping accuracy.
+Additionally, we explore the ramifications of effect polarity among parents in a mapping cross, such as when all positive effect alleles are from a single parent.
+Furthermore, results from QTL-seq simulation are supported by empirical data.
+Given the ease of use and apparent realism, we anticipate crossword will quickly become the “bicycle for the [breeders’] mind”.

 ## Installation:
 0. Open a command prompt and run R by typing "R[enter]".
 Unless otherwise indicated, the following commands should be typed at the R prompt. "devtools" is required to install any package from github.
 If you do not have it, it can be installed by the following command: